 Registry entries which have been superseded but are not yet retired.

 Common practice is to use XML software tools for such checking and update.
-The feature catalogue schema for the latest edition of S-100 is available on the IHO schema server (currently this is for Edition 5.2.0 but the feature catalogue model and schemas have not changed since Edition 5.0.0 and the XSD and namespace are therefore Edition 5.0.0 XSD and namesace).
+The feature catalogue schema for the latest edition of S-100 is available on the IHO schema server (currently this is for Editions 5.2.0/5.2.1).

 Besides the feature catalogue schema, the IHO schema server provides online documentation depicting the XML structure of feature catalogues, a sample generic feature catalogue, and a Schematron file for checking FC content in ways additional to XSD schema validation; for example, the Schematron file checks whether numeric attributes have units of measure and constraints defined.
 Changes to the FC are left to the discretion of the Product Specification developer, since some warnings emitted by the Schematron rules can safely be ignored such as warnings about missing units of measure for attributes which do not use them (for example, scales and numeric identifiers).